boltops-tools/sonic/docs/_docs/tutorial-ecs-run.md

 ### sonic ecs-run

-Sonic provides a `sonic ecs-run` command that allows you to start up a new container with the same environment as one of the running containers.
+The `sonic ecs-run` command is similar to the `sonic ecs-exec` command except it'll run a brand new container with the same environment variables as the task associated with the service.
+This allows you to debug in a container with the exact environment variables as the running tasks/containers without affecting the live service.
+So this is safer since you will not be able to mess up a live container that is in service.
 Here's an example:

 ```sh
 sonic ecs-run hi-web-stag